 What are the risk factors for cancer of the cervix?

 A risk factor is anything that affects a person's chance of getting a disease like cancer.
 Some risk factors, such as smoking, can be controlled.
 Others, like a person's age or race, can't be changed.
 But having a risk factor, or even several, does not mean that you will get the disease.
-Women without any risk factors rarely get cervical cancer.
-On the other hand, while these risk factors increase the odds of getting cervical cancer, many women with these risks do not get this disease.
+Women without any risk factors for cervical cancer rarely get it.
+But, while these risk factors increase the odds of getting cervical cancer, many women with these risks do not get this disease.

 In looking at risk factors, it helps to focus on those that can be changed.
-Still, those that can't be changed also serve to remind women about the importance of getting screened for cervical cancer.
+Those that can't be changed serve to remind women about the importance of getting screened for cervical cancer.

 Cervical cancer risk factors include:

 - Human papilloma virus (HPV) infection: this is the most important risk factor for cervical cancer

 - Weak immune system: from HIV (human immunodeficiency virus) infection or medicines

 - Taking birth control pills